pumpncode/Balatro-Aikoyoris-Shenanigans/README.md

 # Aikoyori's Shenanigans
 A Balatro mod that adds things I want to add.

+> [!IMPORTANT]
+> If you are specifically told to "download from main" by me then click [this](https://github.com/Aikoyori/Balatro-Aikoyoris-Shenanigans/archive/refs/heads/main.zip) link

 Mod Discord is [here](https://discord.gg/JVg8Bynm7k)!

 Words from the English Words Repo : https://github.com/dwyl/english-words